onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 ### Data distribution

-This submenu is used to monitor and manage the [distribution of file data](data.md#file-distribution) among supporting providers.
+This tab is used to monitor and manage the [distribution of file data](data.md#file-distribution) among supporting providers.
 The green bars visualize which blocks (fragments of the file) are stored on the storage systems of the corresponding providers.
 When more than one file is selected, the